margaretclinard/project_idea_bank/README.md

 ```

 Acceptance Criteria:
-* User passes in `update` command followed by a project name.
+* User selects `2` from the main menu.
+* User is prompted to pick from the list of projects in the database.
 * User is prompted to pick from the details that can be updated.
-* User enters the corresponding update.
+* User enters the corresponding updates.
 * The project update is printed along with a yes/no prompt for whether or not the update is complete.